Contributed by Leigh Wells

 - Choosing one word from your reflection, design a tile that represents that word visually.
 Consider how you can use scale, color, and shape to help convey that meaning.

-- Distribute materials for designing/adding to their tile.
+- Distribute materials to students for designing/adding to their tile.

 - When work time on the design is over, students will install their tiles as a mosaic on a wall, tabletops, or floor.
 How this installation works will depend on the size of your group, the space you’re working in, the weight of the tiles, and the flow of your classroom.
 Below are some options to try: